Matyasch/tracerface/README.md

 * Add functions you wish to trace selecting an added binary under **Manage applications** and then clicking on **Manage functions**.
 * You can also define traced parameters for a function by clicking the  **Manage parameters** button.

-### **Or load from a config file**
+### **Or load from a file**

-You can also add the applications, functions and parameters from a yaml file instead in the following format:
+You can add applications, functions and parameters from a yaml file instead in the following format:

 ```yaml
 app1: